 At Sydney Cancer Genetics, we see people who are concerned about inherited cancer risk.
 This is true whether the person has had cancer themselves or not.

 Discussing your family history and your concerns with a Genetic Oncologist often provides reassurance.
 This is because most cancer is NOT caused by a inherited mutation in an important gene.

 We provide personalised advice regarding cancer screening and risk management.
-If a genetic test may help, we can discuss the benefits and limitations.Read More.
+If a genetic test may help, it can be organised.Read More.

 A cancer pedigree is a family history that concentrates on who in the family has had a cancer.

-It is a very useful tool to assess inherited cancer risk and to estimate the potential risk of cancer for family members.
+It is a very useful tool to assess inherited cancer risk and to estimate the potential risk of cancer for members of that family.
 It is also used to determine who might benefit from genetic testing, increased screening and other risk reducing strategies.Read More.

 There are 3 possible outcomes to a genetic test involving a mutation search:

 - or find a variant of uncertain clinical significance

 Cancer cannot be inherited but cancer risk can.

 Finding no mutation (that is, no Class 5 or Class 4 variants) is called an uninformative result as it doesn't explain that person's cancer or the cancers in the family.
 The old term was an inconclusive genetic test.
 It's not used any more as genetic testing now detects 95% to 99.5% of mistakes (and that's pretty conclusive!).